Eating Habits During Pregnancy will Change

 Your body needs more nutrients to feed your growing baby.

-2. Body cravings change but you must match all cravings with your knowledge of good nutrition.
+Remember that you must match all of your cravings with your knowledge of good nutrition.

-3. Portion sizes change.
-You are likely to want to eat lighter, smaller portions more slowly, and more frequently.
+Eating lighter, smaller portions more slowly, and more frequently is one of the eating habits during pregnancy that will most likely agree with your upset stomach.
 There will be days when you graze like a toddler, snacking all day long.
 Sometimes you’ll satisfy the “always hungry” feeling by eating all the time.

-6. Your need for fats changes.
-The pregnant body needs fats.
+Your eating habits during pregnancy need to include fats.
 Besides being a valuable source of energy, certain fats (called essential fatty acids) are necessary building blocks of vital tissues, especially the brain and nervous system.
 However, all fats are not created equal.
-Best nutrition is found in the fats of fish, nuts, avocados, and all vegetable oils.
+The best nutrition is found in the fats of fish, nuts, avocados and all vegetable oils.
 Less healthy, but still necessary, fats are found in dairy products.
 Least healthy and least necessary fats are those that come from meat.

-8. Your protein needs change.
 Proteins are the structural element of your body and the body of your growing baby.
 Your baby’s tissues and organs grow by piling up millions of proteins on top of each other until each organ has reached full growth.
+Your eating habits during pregnancy must include protein.
 Try these food combinations to get complete proteins: